defenseunicorns/pepr/adr/0014-admission-verify-img-sigs.md

 Install JS-native lib &mdash; [sigstore-js](https://github.com/sigstore/sigstore-js).

-Despite the other options having more appeal in terms of technical interest (WebAssembly is _neat_!) and/or offering to take Pepr a step twoard other "cloud native" tools (i.e. largely available as Go libs), this option is:
+Despite the other options having more appeal in terms of technical interest (WebAssembly is _neat_!) and/or offering to take Pepr a step toward other "cloud native" tools (i.e. largely available as Go libs), this option is:

 - the simplest to implement _by far_, and